How to Spend 2 days in Seville: a Seville Itinerary

 Palacio de Las Duenas

 Another day, another Sevilla palace!
 Hey, I’m not complaining royalty has always been intriguing to me.
 Palacio de Las Duenas was built between the 15th and 16th centuries.
-The style is influenced by gothic and Moorish styles.
-This property also has multiple patios and gardens to enjoy.
-Finally, this is another lesser-known palace to visit so it’s typically tranquil.
+And has been the residence of various aristocratic families over the years.
+It’s named after the “Duenas,” which means “ladies-in-waiting,” who used to live there.

 Hotel Palacio de Villapanes: an elegant 18th-century building this luxury hotel is another great option.
+Book your stay here!

 BOUTIQUE/BUDGET HOTEL PICK